jimin530/VoiceRecognition_siri/README.md

 Click 'Start Spotting' button then, spotting service(CMU Sphinx) will run.

-When you Speak "Hi Android" like you say "siri", Toast message will be shown "Wakeup".
+When you speak "Hi Android" like you say "siri", Toast message will be shown "Wakeup".

 Then, spotting servece(CMU Sphinx) will stop and voice recognition service(Google Voice) will run.